bonkeryonker/GBEmu/README.md

     cmake CMakeLists.txt
 ```
 ### Windows
+First download and install the latest version of [CMake](https://cmake.org/download/) for your system,
-Enter the GBEmu root directory and run the following command to install:
+then run the following command in the GBEmu root directory:
 ```cmd
     cmake CMakeLists.txt
 ```